 Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant usually will suggest a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
 All refrigerant leaks should be found and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 The fan on your air conditioner outside is responsible for conveying the heat from your Champaign home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

 This often indicates a significant reduction of power, contactor problems or even a broken thermostat.

 A frozen coil mainly indicates trouble with the airflow, such as restrictions caused by old air filters or blocked return air ductwork.
 Frozen indoor coils could also be the result of low refrigerant.

 Best practices suggest that the most effective way for a Champaign area homeowner to prevent these common problems is by participating in a preventive maintenance program.
-Bad wiring, low refrigerant and airflow problems can be found during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly review the problem area and implement the necessary repairs.
+Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
+For all these common issues, a professionally qualified, NATE-certified technician can quickly review the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!